message/iata/CK.md

-Published 14.09.2021
+Published 29.09.2021
-1. Until 28 September 2021, flights from New Zealand are suspended.
+1. Until 4 November 2021, flights from New Zealand are suspended.
 - This does not apply to repatriation flights.
-2. Until 28 September 2021, passengers are not allowed to enter.
+2. Until 4 November 2021, passengers are not allowed to enter.
-3. From 29 September 2021, passengers are not allowed to enter.
 - This does not apply to:
 - Cook Islanders;
 - passengers with a permanent residence permit;
-- passengers with an entry permit issued by the Cook Isl;
+- passengers with an entry permit issued by the Cook Isl.;
 - passengers who have been in Cook Isl. or New Zealand for 14 consecutive days before traveling to Cook Isl.
-4. Passengers must complete the "Online Contact Information" form at least 24 hours before departure.
+3. Passengers must complete the "Online Contact Information" form at least 24 hours before departure.
 The form can be found at <a href="https://tinyurl.com/yhary2fb">https://tinyurl.com/yhary2fb</a>